What Is the Court of the Palisades Interstate Park?

 A parkway case is not quite like an ordinary local-court ticket:

 - It is a specialized court.
-One court and one prosecutor handle only park and parkway matters, with their own procedures and customs.
+One dedicated court hears only park and parkway matters, under its own set of procedures — not the routine of a busy local municipal court.

 - Ordinance charges call for different analysis.
 Park ordinance violations do not always map cleanly onto the Title 39 framework, so they need to be read on their own terms.

-- Evening sessions.
-The court sits on Monday and Thursday evenings at 5:30 PM.
-For someone who already has a daytime municipal-court date elsewhere, an evening session can make it easier to handle both matters without a scheduling conflict.
+- Virtual, and often after hours.
+Every session is held remotely, and the court sits on Monday and Thursday evenings at 5:30 PM.
+For someone who already has a daytime municipal-court date elsewhere, a remote evening session makes it easier to handle both matters without a scheduling conflict — and without a trip to Alpine.

 Charged on the Palisades Interstate Parkway?

 Whether it is a speeding ticket, a careless-driving charge, a park-ordinance violation, or a DUI, Goldman Law Firm handles cases in the Court of the Palisades Interstate Park.
-We review the citation, explain in plain English what you are actually facing, and tell you what can be challenged.
+We review the citation, explain in plain English what you are actually facing, and tell you what can be challenged — and because the court is virtual, we can do it no matter where you live.

 Call Goldman Law Firm for a free consultation at 908-692-7745 — available 24/7.